 Spintronics aims to replace charge with the spin degree of freedom, in particular targeting the replacement of conventional CMOS technology.
-To achieve this goal, several spintronic circuit elements have to work together, allowing for the design of versatile spintronics circuits.
-A number of such elements have to date been implemented, such as a spin transistor \cite{dattaElectronicAnalogElectro1990} and methods for efficient spin transport \cite{zuticHandbookSpinTransport2012,cornelissenMagnonSpinTransport2016}.
-Much less attention has been paid to designing a spin capacitor, a spintronic analogue of an electrical capacitor---even though electrical capacitors form a cornerstone of modern electronic circuits \cite{horowitzArtElectronics2015}.
-Their importance can in large part be attributed to their frequency-dependent response, allowing for the versatile conversion between an applied electric potential and stored charges, enabling a wide range of applications.
-Previous proposals for a spin capacitor have either employed conventional electrical capacitors combined with spin polarization, having to deal with short spin decoherence times \cite{brataasSpinAccumulationSmall1999,dattaProposalSpinCapacitor2005,semenovGrapheneSpinCapacitor2010} or were only concerned with the storage of spin over long timescales---neglecting the important frequency response \cite{moorsomReversibleSpinStorage2020}.
+A number of spintronics circuit elements have to date been implemented, such as spin transistors \cite{dattaElectronicAnalogElectro1990} and methods for efficient spin transport.\cite{zuticHandbookSpinTransport2012,cornelissenMagnonSpinTransport2016} Less attention has been paid to designing a spin capacitor, a spintronic analogue of the electrical capacitor.
+Analogous to electrical capacitors, \cite{horowitzArtElectronics2015} spin capacitors are important for the fast manipulation of spin systems, because of their frequency-dependent response.
+Previously, proposals for a spin capacitor have either employed conventional electrical capacitors combined with spin polarization \cite{brataasSpinAccumulationSmall1999,dattaProposalSpinCapacitor2005,semenovGrapheneSpinCapacitor2010} or magnetic tunneling junctions \cite{landryInterfacialCapacitanceEffects2001,chuiAcTransportFerromagnetic2002,kaijuMagnetocapacitanceEffectSpin2002,zhuSpinaccumulationCapacitanceIts2017}, having to deal with short spin decoherence times, or were only concerned with the storage of spin over long timescales, \cite{moorsomReversibleSpinStorage2020} neglecting the important frequency response.

-In this work we theoretically propose how to realize a magnon spin capacitor, employing magnons, or spin waves, as spin carriers \cite{kruglyakMagnonics2010,SHORTchumakAdvancesMagneticsRoadmap2022}.
-Because magnons have fast-response times and are long lived, the magnon spin capacitor functions over a wide frequency range, proving its usefulness as a spintronics circuit element.
+In this work we theoretically propose how to realize a magnon spin capacitor, employing magnons, or spin waves, as spin carriers. \cite{kruglyakMagnonics2010,SHORTchumakAdvancesMagneticsRoadmap2022} Because magnons have fast-response times and are long lived, the magnon spin capacitor functions over a wide frequency range, proving its usefulness in spintronics.